St. Joseph's Hospital: Minimally Invasive Interventional Radiology Procedures

 Vertebroplasty is a spinal procedure in which bone cement is injected through a small hole in the skin (percutaneously) into a fractured vertebra with the goal of relieving back pain caused by vertebral compression fractures.
 Often, patients have immediate relief.

 Chemoembolization and Radioembolization

-Repairing exisiting or providing new access for both routine and emergent dialysis treatment through balloon angioplasty, stenting, dialysis catheter insertion or thrombolysis.
+Repairing existing or providing new access for both routine and emergent dialysis treatment through balloon angioplasty, stenting, dialysis catheter insertion or thrombolysis.